 - If it’s going to be a long session, ask if you can take a friend with you to distract you or hold your hand for a while.
 Don’t take someone who’ll make you laugh, you’re meant to sit/lie still!

 - Have a really good breakfast and take some sugary snacks with you to eat throughout the day.
 Your body will thank you and will be less likely to go into shock!

 - Don’t moisturise the area you’re having tattooed and do NOT using numbing cream before your tattoo!
 It can seep into the tattoo which could cause problems.

-- Don’t take painkillers before you go, it thins the blood making you more likely to bleed.
+- Don’t take painkillers before you go, it thins the blood which makes you more likely to bleed.

-- Wear loose-fitting clothing so it’s not rubbing on the way home.
+- Wear loose-fitting clothing so they don’t rub on your tattoo on the way home.

-- Don’t make plans to go out that evening, you probably won’t feel up to it.
+- Don’t make plans to go out that evening, you might not feel up to it.